 hw00.ipynb (after changing into the

 otter assign hw00.ipynb dist

-  If it was an Rmd file instead, I would run
+If it was an Rmd file instead, you would run

 otter assign hw00.Rmd dist